pjones/nix-hs/README.md

      - `unBreak`: Remove the `broken` flag from a package
      - `compilerName`: The nixpkgs name of the Haskell compiler being used (e.g. `ghc884`)
-     - `pkgs`: The full package set, after overriding
+     - `pkgs`: The full nixpkgs package set, after overriding

   2. `self`: The final set of Haskell packages after applying all overrides.
 This refers to the future version of the package set